Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 * A shared 5V rail and ground line powered all actuators

 This configuration enabled synchronized gait control, timing adjustments, and rapid debugging during prototype evaluation.

+# Design Optimization

+After assembling the first working prototype, several rounds of optimization were performed to improve locomotion performance, structural consistency, and actuator behavior.
+These refinements were informed by a dozen iterative gait tests and targeted both the control logic and mechanical design.

+## Servo Timing Refinement

+Early tests showed that improper servo sequencing caused slipping, backward motion, and inconsistent stride lengths.
+The team explored roughly twelve different timing configurations before converging on the most effective pattern.
+The optimal sequence was:

+foot engage → body compress → foot release

+This phasing ensured that the anchoring servo had fully settled before the body applied load, reducing slipping and improving motion consistency.
+Although the improvement in stride length was modest, the updated timing significantly improved directional stability, helping the prototype move reliably in the intended direction rather than oscillating or drifting.

+The optimized timing also established a measurable cycle period and duty cycle, enabling more structured testing and future simulation comparisons.

+## 3D-Printed Brackets and Anti-Overfold Fins

+Mechanical issues in earlier prototypes originated from servo misalignment, hinge stress, and the panels folding back into themselves during aggressive actuation.
+To address these issues, the team introduced custom PLA 3D-printed brackets.
+These served three key functions:

+1. Improved Servo Alignment:
+The brackets provided consistent mounting geometry, allowing servos to apply torque efficiently without twisting or shearing the laminated body.
+This resulted in smoother lifting and more predictable hinge rotation.

+2. Structural Reinforcement:
+The brackets stiffened the attachment points, reducing deformation and improving control over the linkage motion.

+3. Anti-Overfold Fins:
+Special fins were added to prevent over-rotation of panels—a problem observed during testing.
+These fins successfully eliminated overfolding, ensuring the mechanism operated within its intended range of motion.

+Collectively, the PLA components produced one of the largest performance gains in the optimization process.

+## Friction Enhancement Using Hot Glue Feet

+Slipping was a consistent limitation across early prototypes, especially on smooth tabletops.
+To increase traction without adding weight or mechanical complexity, the team applied thin lines of hot glue along the outer edges of the end panels.
+The rubber-like texture of the glue provided a simple but highly effective friction interface.

+Glue was added incrementally—testing, observing, and reapplying until adequate grip was achieved.
+This tuning process resulted in a substantial improvement in anchoring performance across multiple surfaces, making it the single biggest optimization alongside the 3D-printed brackets.

+## Remaining Limitations

+Despite these improvements, the prototype still faced some performance constraints:

+* Servo speed remained a bottleneck, limiting the achievable gait frequency.
+Faster or higher-torque actuators could further improve stride efficiency and motion smoothness.

+* No optimizations were removed during iteration, as each continued to support the stability and functionality of the final design.